Veronicah Namagembe

-Veronicah Gladys Namagembe is a Ugandan business executive, banker, and Rotarian, currently serving as the Managing Director of Pride Microfinance Limited (MDI).
-She is recognized for her contributions to the microfinance sector in Uganda, with a focus on financial inclusion and gender equality.
-Namagembe is also an Honorary Fellow of the Uganda Institute of Banking & Financial Services and a member of the Bible Society of Uganda.
+Veronicah Gladys Namagembe is a Ugandan Rotarian, member of the Bible Society of Uganda, the Managing Director of Pride Microfinance Limited(MDI), an Honorary Fellow with the Uganda Institute of Banking & Finance Services.

 Education

-Veronicah Namagembe holds a Master of Business Administration (MBA) from Durham University Business School in the United Kingdom.
-She also earned a Master of Science (MSc) in Accounting and Finance from Makerere University Business School (MUBS) and a Bachelor’s Degree in Business Administration (BBA) from Makerere University.

-To further her expertise in leadership and management, Namagembe has attended executive programs at several international institutions, including Harvard Business School, the London School of Economics, Harvard Kennedy School, Yale School of Management, Lagos Business School, and Strathmore Business School.
+Veronicah holds a Master of Business Administration from Durham Business School UK, Master of Science in accounting and Finance from Makerere University Business School and a Bachelor’s Degree in Business Administration from Makerere University.
+She has also attended Executive Leadership programs from Harvard Business School, London School of Economics, Harvard Kennedy School of Public Management, Yale School of Management, Lagos Business School & Strathmore Business.

 Career

+Veronicah was the acting Managing Director before being fully appointed as the Managing Director of Pride Microfinance Bank Limited (MDI), a regulated and supervised microfinance deposit taking Institution in Uganda.
+As Managing Director, she has ensured sustainable operations, business expansion, growth, risk and compliance management.
+She has also contributed to the advancement of financial inclusion in Uganda through promoting gender equality and food security.

+Under her stewardship at Pride Microfinance Limited, Veronicah has made the MDI grow the customer base to over 700,000 customers.
+Under her leadership, Pride Microfinance Limited has grown total equity from Ugx 6BN (equivalent to $1.6MN) to Ugx 141.7BN (equivalent to $38.8MN) as at end of December 2020.